A. Loudon Snowden: Post-war career

 He made improvements and inventions relating to coining machinery, and wrote articles on subjects relating to coinage, the great seal of the United States, and other subjects.
 He was identified with railroads, insurance companies, and other business interests.

 Diplomatic career

 In 1889, Snowden succeeded Walker Fearn and served simultaneously as the United States Minister to Greece, Romania, and Serbia from 1889 to 1892.
-From 1892 to 1893, he served as the United States Minister to Spain, succeeding Edward Burd Grubb, Jr.
+From 1892 to 1893, he served as the United States Minister to Spain, succeeding Edward Burd Grubb Jr.

 Later career

 Snowden was the president of the Fairmount Park Commission.
 In 1903, he was accused, along with Charles A. Porter, former State Senator, C. Kennedy Crossan, a contractor and Ludwig S. Filbert, of making illegal profits through the Danville Bessemer Company.

+Snowden died on September 7, 1912, in Philadelphia, Pennsylvania, after battling a nine-month illness.

 Family

 On February 16, 1864, Snowden was married to Elizabeth Robinson Smith (1841–1910).
 Together, they were the parents of: